Free Scaling Retail Business Guide

 SKU is a unique identifier assigned by a retailer to a specific product.
 It is used to track stock unit levels and sales.

-In summary, SKU is used by retailers, barcode is used for scanning, and part number is used by manufacturers.
+In summary, SKU is used by retailers, barcode is used for scanning, and manufacturers use part number.

 SKUs and POS Systems